 Fulfillment of the doctoral program requires that the student complete between 136 and 162 course units.
-The exact course-unit requirement is dependent upon the student's prior preparation in information systems and business.
+The exact course-unit requirement is dependent upon the student's prior preparation in business technologies.

 Listed below is a selection of courses offered in the Business Technologies program.

 • 47-953 BT PhD seminar III